 In moments of crisis, we as human beings crave support and a deeper understanding of fundamental needs.
 We want to be heard and understood by our leaders, especially those that are able to make real change.
 That relation and connection builds trust, and through that allows a leader to effectively lead.

 Leaders who assume responsibility when the going gets tough, yet credit their constituency when it’s due, are considered great.
-We saw several leaders shy away from accountability in regards to the COVID-19 response, and their lack of strength, agility and unwillingness to adapt to the circumstances, has shown a more self-serving nature rather than a leadership one.
+We saw several leaders shy away from accountability in regards to the COVID-19 response.
+Their lack of strength, agility and unwillingness to adapt to the circumstances, has shown a more self-serving nature rather than a leadership one.
 We need to believe that leaders are in their role for the community, not for themselves.

 No one is perfect, and just because you are a “leader” does not mean that you are always going to get it right.
 Individuals that are able to look inward, understand their strengths and weaknesses holistically, and build an expert team across all areas to compensate for those drawbacks, are considered invaluable leaders.
 Leaders that took medical advice, or sought out medical advice to make sense of the situation understood that this was out of their wheelhouse, and left the experts to comment.
 While to some this may have shown weakness, in actuality, it showcased a leader with strong self-awareness.